davidwatkins73/notes/articles/intro.md

 ### Core Entities

-The core of Waltz revolves around several basic entities:
+Waltz's revolves around several basic entities:

 - _Organisational Units_:  the hierarchy of departments and divisions within the enterprise
 - _Applications_ and _Actors_:  applications are used when describing the technical landscape and are